 One of the questions we hear regularly, particularly from investors who are new in the gold business is one touching on the worth of a gold bar.
 In a bid to answer this question comprehensively, we will explore all the factors that directly affect the value of a gold bar.

-Gold bars can’t have the same value
+Gold bars aren’t all worth the same

 Before we begin, it is worth noting that all gold bars cannot cost the same.
 Even those that have similar weight and size may not necessarily have the same value.
 Also, worth noting is that the price of gold bars keeps changing each day that markets are open in accordance with the gold spot price.